HomeResearch › CBAM Compliance Operations Steel

 CBAM · Steel · Operations

-CBAM Compliance for Indian Steel Exporters: The Default vs Actual Value Decision, the Documentation That Must Flow from Plant to EU Declarant, and the Rupee Cost of Every Shortcut Through September 2027
+CBAM Compliance for Indian Steel Exporters: The Default vs Actual Value Decision, Required Documentation, and the Rupee Cost of Every Shortcut Through September 2027

-India’s CBAM default value for BF-BOF steel is 4.32 tCO₂ per tonne — generating a CBAM certificate obligation of approximately €211 per tonne at €65/tCO₂ (before free allocation adjustment).
-A verified actual GEI of 2.0 tCO₂ per tonne — achievable through BAT upgrades — reduces that obligation to approximately €32 per tonne: an 85% reduction in CBAM cost.
-For 100,000 tonnes of EU-exported steel, the annual difference between using India’s default value and filing verified actual data is approximately Rs 1,612 crore.
-The first annual CBAM declaration covering all 2026 EU-destined steel imports is due September 30, 2027.
-CBAM certificate purchases begin February 2027.
-EU customs processed over 1.65 million tonnes of CBAM-covered goods in the first week of January 2026 — iron and steel accounted for 98% of that volume.
-Every Indian steel plant that shipped so much as a coil to an EU buyer since January 1, 2026 has been generating CBAM-relevant embedded emissions that will be declared, priced, and certificated in 2027.
+India's CBAM default value for blast furnace (BF-BOF) steel sits at an uncomfortable 4.32 tCO₂ per tonne.
+This heavy baseline generates a CBAM certificate obligation of approximately €211 per tonne at €65/tCO₂ before free allocation adjustments are applied.
+However, a verified actual greenhouse gas intensity (GEI) of 2.0 tCO₂ per tonne, which is highly achievable through best available technology upgrades, slashes that obligation down to roughly €32 per tonne.
+That represents an incredible 85% reduction in total CBAM cost.
+For every 100,000 tonnes of steel exported to the EU, the annual difference between lazily relying on India's default value and properly filing verified actual data is roughly Rs 1,612 crore.
+The first annual CBAM declaration, covering all EU-destined steel imports throughout 2026, is due on September 30, 2027.
+Official CBAM certificate purchases kick off in February 2027.
+Meanwhile, EU customs processed over 1.65 million tonnes of CBAM-covered goods in just the first week of January 2026, with iron and steel dominating 98% of that volume.
+The reality is blunt: every Indian steel plant that has shipped so much as a single coil to an EU buyer since January 1, 2026, has already generated CBAM-relevant embedded emissions.
+Those emissions will be forcefully declared, priced, and certificated in 2027.
 The clock is running.
-This article builds the complete CBAM compliance operations framework for Indian steel exporters: what the plant must measure and document, what the EU-authorised declarant needs to file the declaration, what the EU-accredited third-party verification process requires, and exactly what happens when the default value is used instead of verified actual data.
+This article constructs the complete CBAM compliance operations framework specifically for Indian steel exporters.
+We map out exactly what the plant must measure and document, what the EU-authorised declarant requires to legally file the declaration, what the EU-accredited third-party verification process demands, and exactly what painful financial consequences trigger when the default value is used instead of verified actual data.

 Key Takeaways